The quick answer

-Schools often face problems from falling pupil numbers or issues with Ofsted (Office for Standards in Education) who can very quickly remove a school’s ability to trade.
+Schools often face problems from falling pupil numbers which can take them below break even. in rarer cases they may have issues with Ofsted (Office for Standards in Education) who can very quickly remove a school’s ability to carry on.

 The common problem issues for schools with financial problems are:

-- They will have high staff numbers of highly skilled and paid staff and the redundancy costs of trying to restructure the school can be prohibitive.
+- They will have high numbers of skilled and well paid staff and the redundancy costs of trying to restructure the school can be prohibitive.

 - The disruption of ending a term early and having all of the pupils moved to other schools plus the liability for breach of contract to the parents.